petersgiles/interactive_grid_gdextension/README.md

 - Select individual cells.

-- Detect obstacles (collision mask configurable from the editor).
+- Detect obstacles.

-- Align cells with the floor (collision mask configurable from the editor).
+- Align cells with the floor.

-- Hide distant cells to focus on the relevant area.

 - Calculate paths from a global position to selected cells using AStar2D.

-- Choose movement type: 4 directions, 6 directions, 8 directions, directly from the editor.
+- Choose movement type: 4 directions, 6 directions, 8 directions.

 - Customize the grid from the editor: grid size, cell size, mesh, colors, and shaders.